SAFEGUARDING CHILDREN POLICY INTRODUCTION

 Annex: WO sports Fit for Purpose Policy

-In accordance with the procedures detailed above, all WO Sports staff undergo an Enhanced CRC every 3 years.
+In accordance with the procedures detailed above, all WO Sports staff undergo an Enhanced DBS every 3 years.
 Content will be risk assessed by the safeguarding Manager, provision manager and HR.
 Completed in line with the process detailed in the DBS recruitment policy and procedure

 The WO sports undertakes a Risk Assessment for each Activity they operate.
 These Risk Assessments are undertaken on a bi-annual basis and are completed in consultation with the WO Sports Chief Executive Officer and, where necessary, the Safeguarding Officer.